 Ines Schilling has been a part of the valantic team for three months.
 In the interview, she provides some insight into how, even without an IT background, she found her way in the world of IT consulting quickly thanks to efficient onboarding.

 How was your start at valantic?

 I got to know valantic people GmbH (at the time, still PROC-IT GmbH) when I was an intern during my bachelor’s studies.
 After completing my master’s in business administration, I first worked as an HCM management consultant at a large management consulting company.
 My previous internship led me back to valantic people.
 I made direct contact with the management and asked whether they might be able to use me somehow.
 After an interview, everything moved very quickly.
-Three months ago, I started as an SAP HCM consultant at valantic people.
+Three months ago, I started as an SAP Human Capital Management consultant at valantic people.

 From day 1, I have felt very comfortable and welcomed by everyone.
 To get to know the company, its processes, tools, and my colleagues, an in-person onboarding was prepared and organized despite the coronavirus.
 The onboarding at valantic people was perfect.
 Everything I needed to know on the first day was already organized.